sheltermanager/asm3/doc/manual/wordkeys.rst

 AnimalVaccinations
    Inserts a table containing all the animal's vaccinations into the document AnimalTests
-   Inserts a table containing all of the animal's recorded tests into the document AnimalMedicals
+   Inserts a table containing all of the animal's tests into the document AnimalMedicals
+   Inserts a table containing all of the animal's medical regimens ActiveAnimalMedicals
-   Inserts a table containing all of the animal's medical treatments AnimalLogs
+   Inserts a table containing all of the animal's medical regimens where the status is active AnimalLogs
    Inserts a table containing all of the animal's log entries AnimalLogsTYPE